 October 15, 7PM • Native American Veterans and the Vietnam War.

 Vietnam veteran Doug Bekke and Ojibwe veteran, Rocky Tibbits, discussed Rocky’s reasons for entering the military, his service in Vietnam and in other locations, his return home from the service, and life since Vietnam.
 They also discussed attitudes toward veterans within their communities.
-A video interview with Lakota Vietnam veteran, Trudell Guerue, highlighted the heritage of service in his family, and how his service shaped his life after the war.
+A video interview with Lakota Vietnam veteran, Trudell Guerue, Jr. highlighted the heritage of service in his family, and how his service shaped his life after the war.
 Twin Cities Public Television also previewed their related documentary, The People’s Protectors, that premiered on Veterans Day- November 12th on TPT.

 November 19, 7PM • Stories from Veteran Voices Award Recipients.